Pelicador/SQL-Data-Warehouse-Project/README.md

 ## Executive Summary

 This project demonstrates a comprehensive data warehousing and analytics solution that implements industry best practices in data engineering and analytics.
 The solution follows a three-layer Medallion Architecture (Bronze, Silver, and Gold) to transform raw data into actionable business insights.
-The project demonstrates proper data ingestion, transformation, quality control, and presentation techniques for a company that sells bikes, accessories, components, and clothing.
+The project demonstrates proper data ingestion, transformation, quality control, and presentation techniques for a retail company.

 ## Project Overview